-Our 1995 stock plan provides for the granting to employees of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or the Code, and for the granting to employees and consultants of nonstatutory stock options.
+Our 1995 stock plan provides for the granting to employees of incentive stock options under Section 422 of the most recent Internal Revenue Code of 1986, or the Code, and for the granting to employees and consultants of nonstatutory stock options.
 The maximum aggregate number of shares which may be optioned and sold under the 1995 stock plan is 3,200,000 shares of common stock.
-As of December 31, 1998, options to purchase an aggregate of 662,753 shares of common stock were outstanding under the 1995 stock plan, with a weighted average exercise price of \$0.234.
-The board of directors has determined that no further options will be granted under the 1995 stock plan after this offering.
+As of December 31, 1999, options to purchase an aggregate of 494,225 shares of common stock were outstanding under the 1995 stock plan, with a weighted average exercise price of \$0.23.
 The 1995 stock plan provides that in the event of a merger of our company with or into another corporation, or the sale of substantially all of our assets, each outstanding option will be assumed or substituted for by the successor corporation.
 If the successor corporation refuses to assume or substitute for the options, the options will terminate as of the closing of the merger or sale of assets.